-12 Reasons Why StumbleUpon is Dead
+Reasons Why StumbleUpon is a Dead End

-It was long ago, probably a year or more, that I have stopped recommending StumbleUpon for business users or "getting traffic", at least when using means actively participating on the site and using the toolbar.
+Don’t use StumbleUpon when using means actively participating on the site and sharing content.
 It doesn’t work that way if it ever has.

 StumbleUpon only sends stumblers your way when a random complete stranger having no connection to you whatsoever votes for you.